Areas of Practice

 - J.D., Harvard Law School, 2008

-Adam Hosmer-Henner represents clients in litigation and arbitration involving a wide range of commercial matters.
-He has substantial experience representing clients in construction, trusts and estates, commercial torts, unfair trade practices, health care, intellectual property, and contractual disputes.
-Mr. Hosmer-Henner frequently appears before state and federal courts in Nevada and California as both trial and appellate counsel.
+Adam Hosmer-Henner represents clients in litigation and arbitration involving a wide range of complex matters, including construction, trusts and estates, commercial torts, antitrust and unfair trade practices, intellectual property, and contractual disputes.
+Mr. Hosmer-Henner appears before state and federal courts in Nevada and California as trial and appellate counsel.
+He is co-chair of the firm’s Appellate Practice and has served as chair of the Appellate Litigation Section of the Nevada State Bar.

-Some of the more significant matters in which he has been involved include:
+Examples of significant matters in which he has been involved include:

 - Obtained En banc affirmance from the Nevada Supreme Court of the denial of an anti-SLAPP Motion related to political advertising